E-learning in Pakistan: Presidential Initiative for Artificial Intelligence and Computing (PIAIC)

-The Presidential Initiative for Artificial Intelligence and Computing (PIAIC) was launched by the President of Pakistan, Dr. Arif Alvi, to promote education, research and business opportunities in Artificial intelligence, Blockchain, Internet of things, and Cloud native computing.
+The Presidential Initiative for Artificial Intelligence & Computing (PIAIC) was launched by the President of Pakistan, Dr. Arif Alvi, to promote education, research and business opportunities in Artificial intelligence, Blockchain, Internet of things, and Cloud native computing.
 PIAIC offers programs for distance learning as well as on-site learning, allowing students from across Pakistan to enroll online.
 However, students need to be present for exams onsite to enroll into the program and for examinations throughout the course of study.

 The program has an initial target to enroll as many as 100,000 students within a year.

 After a successful launch in Karachi with 12,000 students enrolling, PIAIC have started registering students in other major cities like Islamabad and Faisalabad and soon plan on offering programs in Lahore, Quetta, and Peshawar.
 These programs are year-long, initially holding one class a week.
 The classes are 4-hours long.

 This initiative is a privately funded not-for-profit educational program that has partnership with non-profit and for-profit organizations like Panacloud, Saylani Welfare International Trust, and Pakistan Stock Exchange (PSX).